TITLE 92: TRANSPORTATION

 B) Discharge Summary and Continuing Care Plan.
 (See 77 Ill.
 Adm.
 Code 2060.427.)

 3) A current status report regarding the petitioner's involvement in continuing care.
-This report must discuss the petitioner's level of progress in completing follow-up activities outlined in the Continuing Care Plan.
-If continuing care has been completed, a summary report must be provided that discusses the petitioner's progress throughout the course of completing all follow-up activities detailed in the Continuing Care Plan.
+The Continuing Care Status Report must discuss the petitioner's level of progress in completing follow-up activities outlined in the Continuing Care Plan.
+It may be composed by either the evaluator or the treatment provider, and shall be composed on the letterhead stationery of the agency or individual who authored the report.
+If continuing care has been completed, a final summary report must be provided that discusses the petitioner's progress throughout the course of completing all follow-up activities detailed in the Continuing Care Plan.
 If continuing care has been determined to be unnecessary, a report must be provided that discusses the clinical rationale for that decision.
+This waiver may be composed only by the treatment provider.

-4) If the petitioner is unable to provide the required information, he/she must provide documentary evidence of his/her attempts to obtain the information and the reason for its unavailability.
+4) The Department reserves the discretion to require a petitioner to submit a Treatment Needs Assessment or a waiver of treatment as a consequence of a petitioner being unable to provide documentation of treatment.
+If the petitioner and the evaluator or treatment provider are unable to provide the required information or treatment documents, they must provide documentary evidence of their attempts to obtain the information and the reason for its unavailability.

-5) The information required in subsection (m)(1) should be provided in the "Treatment Verification" form composed, published, and distributed to treatment providers by the Department.
+5) The information required in subsection (m)(1) should be provided in the "Treatment Verification" form composed, published and distributed to treatment providers as a courtesy by the Department.
 However, a petitioner's failure to submit a Treatment Verification form is not a sufficient basis, in and of itself, to deny driving relief, so long as the information required in subsection (m)(1) is submitted in some other format or in the other documents required to be submitted.

 n) Evaluation Written for Court.
-If a petitioner presents an alcohol/drug evaluation that was obtained as a condition precedent to either obtaining a JDP or the disposition of a DUI charge, that evaluation must meet the requirements of this Section in order to be accepted by the Secretary of State.
+If a petitioner presents an alcohol/drug evaluation that was obtained for the purpose of being sentenced on a DUI charge or some other traffic or criminal offense, that evaluation must meet the requirements of this Section in order to be accepted by the Secretary of State.